 Changes we can make Our reasons for making the changes When and how we will tell you about the changes where it is otherwise reasonably necessary to protect our legitimate interests.
 However, we will not make changes to any fees or charges where we have told you that it will not change (see your Product Terms). we will always give you notice in writing if we introduce or increase the fees and charges for performing transactions covered by the ePayments Code or issuing new or replacement security details / devices.
 Transactions covered by the ePayments Code are payment, fund transfer and cash withdrawal transactions that are: (a) initiated using electronic equipment; and (b) not intended to be authenticated by comparing a manual signature with a specimen signature.

-Other changes

-Other changes We can make other changes We will tell you as soon as that are (that are not otherwise reasonably possible and no favourable to covered in this table) that later than the change takes you are favourable to you for any effect.
-We will give you reason. notice in writing where we:
+Other changes Other changes that are favourable to you We can make other changes (that are not otherwise covered in this table) that are favourable to you for any reason.
+We will tell you as soon as reasonably possible and no later than the change takes effect.
+We will give you notice in writing where we: